jeffreyleifer/draw_rect/README.md

 ## Overview
 ---
 - [Qt for Python](https://www.qt.io/qt-for-python) based GUI draw two rectangles.

-Includes supporting code to determine the following
+Includes supporting code to determine the following:
    -  Is Adjacent
-       - Does the two rectangles share a common side
+      - Does the two rectangles share a common side?
-      - Is conditional that one rectangle is not inside the other
+      - Is conditional that one rectangle is not inside the other?
    -  Is Contained
-      - One Rectangle is fully within the other
+      - Is one rectangle is fully within the other?
   -  Intersection
-      - Do any of the sides for the two rectangles intersect.
+      - Do any of the sides for the two rectangles intersect?
-      - What are the intersection points
+      - What are the intersection points?

-  - Mouse tracking displays the xy position of the mouse on the wider header
+Mouse tracking displays the xy position of the mouse on the widget header

 ## Build
 ---
-### python3 and install PySide2
+### Install python3 PySide2
-- Running of the software requires Python3 and the PySide2 module
+- Running the software requires Python3 and the PySide2 module
 - Below is the install process using Anaconda3 on a CentOS Linux operating system
 ```
 #Download anaconda3